physics-faas/physics-devconf/README.md

      http://test-hw.default.127.0.0.1.sslip.io
 ```

 6. Check that the function has been correctly deployed.
 After aprox.
-1 minute the deployment is scaled down to 0 replicas if not used to spare resources.
+1 minute the deployment is scaled down to 0 replicas if not used to spare resources:
 ```
 $ kubectl get deploy
 NAME                       READY   UP-TO-DATE   AVAILABLE   AGE